BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 ~out.play;
 ```

-If we set the ``\freq`` argument for the node proxy it will set it for all its slots.
+If we set the ``\freq`` argument for the node proxy it will be set for all its slots.

 ```isc
 ~out.set(\freq, 300) // changes \freq for all slots